PLANSRecommended Seasonal Model Courses

 Experience Japanese history and culture at sacred Atsuta Jingu, Japan’s 2nd most venerated Shinto shrine, and see the ancient forest, and the protective wall built by war-lord Oda Nobunaga in thanks for his victory at Okehazama.
 Visit the splendid Buddhist temple of Kasadera Kannon before following the Tokaido to the old textiles towns Arimatsu and Narumi, and try your hand at the traditional tie-dying techniques.

 Enjoy a fascinating tour of two of Japan’s leading product manufacturers.
-See the humble beginnings of the Toyota Group as a textiles manufacturer at the Toyota Techno Museum, and the origins and works of prestigious fine china tableware manufacturer, Noritake.
+See the humble beginnings of the Toyota Group as a textiles manufacturer at the Toyota Commemorative Museum of Industry and Technology, and the origins and works of prestigious fine china tableware manufacturer, Noritake.

 Visit one of two major kiln areas of Aichi, Seto City, with 1,000 years of pottery, stoneware and ceramics history and culture.
 Pottery and chinaware from Seto became so famous that even now, all kiln fired items and ceramics are known as “Seto-yaki”, or “Seto-mono”.
 See it, and experience it for yourself.